elastisys/ck8s-cluster/README.md

 ## DNS

-The dns-name will be automatically created with the name `<dns_prefix>-wc/sc.elastisys.se`.
+The dns-name will be automatically created with the name `<dns_prefix>-wc/sc.a1ck.io` for exoscale and `<dns_prefix>-wc/sc.elastisys.se` for safespring.
+In exoscale we use exoscale's own dns features, while for safespring we use AWS.

-The domain can be changed by setting the terraform variable `aws_dns_zone_id` to an id of another hosted zone in aws route53.
+For safespring the domain can be changed by setting the terraform variable `aws_dns_zone_id` to an id of another hosted zone in aws route53.